 Ask your doctor first and then take advantage of the huge number of recruiting sites and information resources about public and private clinical trials that are available on the internet.

-The following lists selected web sites that may offer trials in Illinois or nearby states.
+The following web sites may offer trials in Illinois or nearby states:

 http://www.clinicaltrials.gov - the largest to date, coordinated by the National Library of Medicine; offers up-to-date information for locating federally and privately supported clinical trials for a wide range of diseases and conditions; searchable by disease, geographical location, sponsor, and recruitment status, etc...